 14. Should a settlement agreement detail all payments and benefits an employee will receive?

-It is very important that a settlement agreement details all the payments and benefits an employee will receive, when and by what method, as it is usual for settlement agreements to contain a clause stating that it constitutes the entire agreement and understanding between the parties and that the parties have not relied upon any promises or assurances that are not set out in it.
+It is very important that a settlement agreement details all of the payments and benefits an employee will receive and when, as it is usual for settlement agreements to contain a clause stating that the settlement agreement constitutes the entire agreement and understanding between the parties and that the parties have not relied upon any promises or assurances that are not set out in it.
 In the settlement agreement the employee will also be waiving their right to bring claims or proceedings against the employer.

-Therefore, in addition to the payment of any salary and holiday pay accrued due, and the reimbursement of any expenses, the settlement agreement should for example detail such matters as any entitlement to payment in lieu of notice, commission, bonus payments, compensation for loss of employment, shares and any property of the employer that is to be retained by the employee.
+Therefore, in addition to the payment of any salary and holiday pay accrued due, and the reimbursement of any expenses, the settlement agreement should for example detail such matters as any entitlement to a payment in lieu of notice, commission, bonus, compensation for loss of employment, shares and any property of the employer that is to be retained by the employee.

 15. How much compensation should an employee receive in a settlement agreement?

-The amount of compensation an employee should receive in a settlement agreement for loss of employment depends very much on the individual circumstances of the case.
-However, examples of relevant factors include the nature and strength of the employee's claims, the manner and circumstances of termination, the length of employment, loss of salary and benefits and the employee's prospects of obtaining new employment.
+The amount of compensation an employee should receive in a settlement agreement for loss of employment depends very much on the individual circumstances.
+However, examples of relevant factors include the nature and strength of the employee’s claims, the manner and circumstances of termination, the length of employment, loss of salary and benefits and the employee’s prospects of obtaining new employment.